MBSR Practice Teaching Intensive |SR-402

 This advanced MBSR professional education and training course is a personally demanding and intensive exploration of the content of the 8-week MBSR course curriculum through small group learning activities and practice teaching experiences.

 Conducted over eight consecutive days, students are immersed in MBSR underpinnings and methodology, Standards of Practice, specifically identified MBSR teacher competencies and pedagogical approaches.
 Experiential learning of the MBSR curriculum is enhanced through simulated peer teaching and feedback from both peers and senior MBSR teachers.
 Within this setting, taking on the role of the teacher hones teaching skills and deepens the ability to guide all aspects of the MBSR course.
-Participant teach various components of the curriculum in order to demonstrate knowledge and capacity in guiding others in MBSR.
+Participants teach various components of the curriculum in order to demonstrate knowledge and capacity in guiding others in MBSR.

 This course meets for eight continuous days during which full attendance is required.